WebChangeDetector/webchangedetector/README.txt

 intervals and get notified about any change.

 == Description ==
-**#1 Change Detector For WordPress**
+**The #1 Change Detector For WordPress**

-With WebChangeDetector you can check your website **before and after updates , installing new plugins or doing other customisations like CSS changes**.
+With WebChangeDetector you can check your website **before and after updates , installing new plugins, pagespeed optimization or doing other customisations like CSS changes**.
 See all differences **marked in a screenshot**.
+Compare your website before and after the changes.
+We mark changes in a new screenshot.
+Next to the compare screenshot you can compare the before and after screenshot in a slider.
 Now you can make sure your website looks the way you want after changes – and fix anything that does not, before your visitors do.

 *   **Save troubles** with your visitors by letting us check your website after updates – for desktop and mobile.
 *   **Save time** with checking all pages yourself after some changes.
 *   **Don’t miss sales** because of overlooking issues on your site.

-Track automatically changes on every page on your WordPress site.
+You can not only track changes manually.
+The Auto Change Detection enables you to automatically track changes on every page on your WordPress site.
 If something changes, we will send you a notification so you can make sure everything looks at it should.

 *   Start for free with **50 change detections per month**.
 *   Run a change detection to see changes before and after updates at your website.